 As Director of Corporate Strategy & Planning at Qorvo, Kevin drives the long-range business plans and strategic objectives for the Mobile division while aligning technology and investment initiatives across the corporation.
 Prior to this, he led the Product Marketing Team for the Mobile product portfolio.
 He earned his MSEE and MBA degrees from the University of South Florida.

-We recently sat down with Kevin to discuss his goals as President of the Open RF Association and his vision for the future of an open, interoperable RF Front End (RFFE) and Radio Frequency Integrated Circuit (RFIC) ecosystem.
+We recently sat down with Kevin to discuss his goals as President of the Open RF Association and his vision for the future of an open, interoperable RF front-end and RF integrated circuit (RFIC) ecosystem.

 How did you first become involved in the OpenRF Association?
 What are your immediate goals as president of the association?